TajaKuzman/Parlamint-translation/README.md

 		2. corrected text is saved as: results/{lang_code}/ParlaMint-{lang_code}-final-dataframe.csv
 	- if the analysis of most common substitutions reveals that it is better not to do the substitutions:
 		- save the translations without the substitutions as the "new-translations" in the final file (in analyse_results.ipynb)
-		- in 5-create-conllu.py, add the language code to the exceptions in line 107
+		- in 5-create-conllu.py, add the language code to the exceptions in line 108
 5. Linguistically process translation and create final CONLL-u files: `CUDA_VISIBLE_DEVICES=2 nohup python 5-create-conllu.py "IS" > logs/IS/create_conllu.md &`
+6. If the statistics for the corpus showed in to_conllu.md showed that some files are missing from the df (because they are empty), add the empty files to the final corpus: `CUDA_VISIBLE_DEVICES=2 nohup python 6-add-empty-files.py "SE" > logs/SE/add_missing_files.md &`
-6. Send to new tantra: scp -r Final-data/ParlaMint-IS.conllu/ParlaMint-IS.conllu machine_address:~/.
+7. Send to new tantra: scp -r Final-data/ParlaMint-IS.conllu/ParlaMint-IS.conllu machine_address:~/.
+8. Note translation: `CUDA_VISIBLE_DEVICES=0 nohup python 7-note-translation.py "IS" "is" > logs/IS/translate_notes_final.md &`

+If the corpus consists of two languages (indicated by lang code at the end of each file, e.g., `-ru.conllu`), first check if they can be both translated well with the same MT system.
+In that case, process it as usual.
+If not:
+- perform the 1. step as usual
+- then separate the df into two dfs in `analyse_results.ipynb` (section Creating 2 datasets in case of bilingual corpora), they will be named for instance `ParlaMint-BE-fr-extracted-source-data.csv` and `ParlaMint-BE-nl-extracted-source-data.csv`
+- continue with next steps, but process each file separately by using "BE-fr" and "BE-nl" as the argument instead of BE
+- if there are any files missing from the df (because they are empty), use the step 6, but here use "BE" (without lang suffix) as the argument, and add this as an exception to line 19 in `6-add-empty-files.py`.

 ## Workflow